locutusjs/locutus/website/source/about.md

 - /about/
 ---

 Locutus is a project that seeks to assimilate other languages' standard libraries to JavaScript.
 Why, you ask?
 Well, firstly because we can of course!
 Apart from that, it can also serve as a nice pastime for a rainy Sunday afternoon.
 Not only can porting a function be quite rewarding, but it also deepens your understanding of different languages.
 In that sense, it is not unlike doing a crossword puzzle.
-Lastly, and perhaps most importantly, it will hopefully allow us to profit from interoperable functions (for instance when apps involve more than one programming language) as well as from higher level functions such as: [number_format](/php/number_format/), [sprintf](/php/sprintf/), and [strtotime](/php/strtotime/), which do not exist in JavaScript's standard library.
+Lastly it will hopefully allow us to profit from interoperable functions (for instance when apps involve more than one programming language) as well as from higher level functions such as: [number_format](/php/number_format/), [sprintf](/php/sprintf/), and [strtotime](/php/strtotime/), which do not exist in JavaScript's standard library.

 JavaScript is the most commonly used programming language, but it lacks an exhaustive standard library.
 This means that developers coming from other languages are often left wondering how to achieve common tasks, such as [formatting dates](/php/strftime/) or [generating a hashes](/php/sha1/).